Rab Butler: Foreign Secretary under Douglas-Home

 Home appointed Butler Foreign Secretary but he lost the title of deputy prime minister.
 Macmillan, trying to control events from his sickbed, had urged Home to appoint Heath as Foreign Secretary but conceded that allowing Butler to have the position that he had always coveted might be a necessary price for his agreeing to serve.

 Macleod's article in The Spectator of 17 January 1964 in which he claimed that the leadership had been stitched up by a "Magic Circle" of Old Etonians damaged Macleod in the eyes of Conservatives, but some of the damage stuck to Butler as well.
 Butler later wrote in The Art of Memory that "every word" of Macleod's Spectator article "[wa]s true".

-Butler was able to speak fluent French to French Foreign Minister Maurice Couve de Murville to the latter's surprise.
-Butler's only major foreign trip was to Washington in late March 1964, where US President Lyndon Johnson complained about the sale of British-made buses to Castro-controlled Cuba, which was under a US trade embargo.
+Butler was able to speak fluent French to French Foreign Minister Maurice Couve de Murville to the latter's surprise but there was no movement on Britain's ambitions to join the EEC so soon after the French veto on Macmillan's application.
+Butler made two major foreign trips.
+First, to Washington (and then on to Tokyo and Manila) in late March 1964, where US President Lyndon Johnson complained about the sale of British-made buses to Castro-controlled Cuba, which was under a US trade embargo.
+The second was to Moscow, and notable only as Khruschev's last meeting with a Western politician before he was ousted.
+Butler was Foreign Secretary at the time of the Sunda Straits Crisis, where he took a characteristic line in arguing that the aircraft carrier HMS Victorious should be diverted to avoid confrontation with the Indonesian government.
+During the Cyprus Crisis of 1963-1964, with was primarily the responsibility of the Commonwealth Office, Butler largely delegated responsibility for the Foreign Office's interests to his deputy, Lord Carrington.

 Butler played only a small part in the 1964 general election campaign.
 He showed his lack of stomach for the fight by agreeing with the journalist George Gale of the Daily Express that the very close campaign "might yet slip away" in the "last few days".
 Randolph Churchill wrote that he had "uttered his own death-wish and death warrant".
 He would not have retained the Foreign Office if the Conservatives had won.
 The job had already been promised to Christopher Soames.
 Many, including Wilson, said that Butler would have won the 1964 general election if he had been prime minister.

 At the comparatively early age of 61, Butler left office with one of the longest records of ministerial experience for contemporary politicians.
 After the election, he lost the chairmanship of the Conservative Research Department, which he had headed for 20 years, and refused Home's offer of an earldom, a rank normally granted to former prime ministers at the time (Harold Macmillan, for example, refused a barony in 1964 but accepted an earldom in 1984).